By MIKE HERNDON

 The Chiefs have served notice that they’re not satisfied with the franchise’s first championship since the Len Dawson era.
 They locked up Mahomes for likely the next 10 years.
 They resigned Chris Jones and kept the rest of their core intact.
 And they added a weapon in Clyde Edwards-Helaire that sure looked elite on Thursday, rushing for 138 yards and a touchdown in his debut.

-There will be challenges in the AFC from Baltimore, Pittsburgh, Tennessee and others.
-San Francisco, Seattle, New Orleans, Green Bay or another contender will be waiting in the NFL.
+There will be challenges in the AFC from Baltimore, Pittsburgh, Tennessee, Buffalo and others.
+San Francisco, Seattle, New Orleans, Green Bay or another contender will be waiting in the NFC.

 But I think the Chiefs will repeat, beating the Seahawks in Super Bowl LV.
 And if that happens, it’ll be time to talk about a new dynasty.